 Ms. Shanahan is an assistant professor of journalism at the University of Connecticut, where she specializes in digital journalism and interactive communications, including reporting, writing and editing; web site content management, production and usability; social media; SEO; aggregation; web metrics; photo, audio and video editing; data visualization; and audience engagement.
 Her academic research focuses on trends in online commenting, digital discourse, digital reputation, and the future of journalism.
 Ms. Shanahan has worked as a professional writer, digital news producer and journalist for more than 20 years.

 Mr. Williams was Vice-Chair of the Board of CT Mirror when he passed away in May 2021.
 His professional career included roles as Senior Vice President, Corporate Citizenship and Diversity at GE Asset Management in Stamford.
 His prior professional experience includes roles as Assistant to the Commissioner at the Connecticut State Department of Education, Charter School Program Manager, and 15 years in the publishing industry.
 Dudley is currently Chair of the Connecticut Center for School Change.
-His previous community service roles include member of the Stamford Board of Finance, President of the Stamford Board of Education, Chairman of The Nellie Mae Education Foundation, Treasurer of the Connecticut Science Center, Director of the Connecticut Association of Boards of Education, and board member of the board of the United Way of Western Connecticut.
-Mr. Williams was also a member of the Connecticut Commission on Educational Improvement and was appointed by Governor Malloy to the Education Cost Sharing Task Force.
+His previous community service roles include member of the Stamford Board of Finance, President of the Stamford Board of Education, Chairman of The Nellie Mae Education Foundation, Treasurer of the Connecticut Science Center, Director of the Connecticut Association of Boards of Education, and member of the board of the United Way of Western Connecticut.
+Mr. Williams was also a member of the Connecticut Commission on Educational Improvement and was appointed by Governor Dannell Malloy to the Education Cost Sharing Task Force.

 Ms. Chambers was a founding board member of The Connecticut Mirror, and continued to serve as a board member until her death in July 2018.
 She was a highly accomplished and respected reporter at the Associated Press and New York Times and was a columnist for The National Law Journal.
 Most recently she was the editor of the award-winning online news site, the Branford Eagle.
 She was a member of the Connecticut Council on Freedom of Information and a former member of the Poynter Advisory Board at Yale.